gatsbyjs/gatsby/docs/docs/browser-support.md

 title: Browser Support
 ---

+By default, Gatsby supports [the same browsers as the current stable version of React.js](https://facebook.github.io/react/docs/react-dom.html#browser-support) which is currently IE9+ as well as the most recent versions of other popular browsers.
+Gatsby includes some features to ensure this level of support while also allowing you to use the latest and greatest ECMAScript APIs.

 ## ES6 Promises

-When running on the browser, Gatsby makes use of the [Promise API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) so that plugins can run asynchronous code early on during bootstrap.
+Gatsby makes use of the [Promise API](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) so that plugins can run asynchronous code early on during bootstrap.

 Because of this, Gatsby by default includes a Promise polyfill when building your site.
 If you would like to provide your own promise implementation, you can set `polyfill` to `false` in your `gatsby-config.js`: